-The overarching objective of this interim EMP is to manage asbestos and lead contamination in soil at the site until additional information is obtained which supports more permanent measures, or demonstrates that the site is suitable for its intended land use.
+The overarching objective of this interim EMP is to manage soil and groundwater contamination at the site until additional information is obtained which supports more permanent measures, or demonstrates that the site is suitable for its intended land use.

-The EMP has therefore been developed based on current information and applies an appropriate level of precaution to managing exposure to contaminants.
+The EMP has therefore been developed based on current information and applies an appropriate level of precaution to managing exposure to contamination.